-Step 1: The student (either in person or via e-mail) requests from the provost's office an official grade appeal form.
-On that form the student will state why he/she/they feels the particular grade should be changed, providing as many details as possible.
+Step 1: Students (either in person or via e-mail) request from the provost's office an official grade appeal form.
+On that form the students will state why they feel the particular grade should be changed, providing as many details as possible.
 The only valid bases for appeal are the four listed above.
 The completed and signed form, along with any relevant supporting documentation, must be returned (either in person or via e-mail) to the provost's office within five business days of the form having been given or sent to the student.